-Homily for 5th Sunday of Easter Year A 2017
+Homily for 24th Sunday of Ordinary Time Year A 2017

 Scripture and Theology

 But why is Jesus giving us such a tall order?
 We must put this challenge in the context of the many other challenges that Jesus sets before his followers.

 - A few Sundays ago he told his followers to take up their crosses and follow him daily.
 Perhaps this requirement to forgive without limit is one of those crosses that Christians are asked to carry.

 - Elsewhere in the gospel Jesus enjoins his followers not to seek "an eye for an eye, a tooth for a tooth" as in the Old Testament.
 And he goes further to tell them: "love your enemies, and pray for those who persecute you."

 - Most importantly, Jesus did not only give the instruction to forgive, but he lived it himself, when on the Cross he forgave those who crucified him and told his disciples, to love one another, as he had loved them on the Cross.

 And so, the teaching about forgiving always should be seen as a concrete way for us to live out all the other heavy demands of being disciples.